GenesysCloudBlueprints/chat-assistant-blueprint/blueprint/index.md

 please see our Genesys Cloud blueprint [FAQ](https://developer.genesys.cloud/blueprints/faq)sheet.
 :::

-This Genesys Blueprint provides instructions for deploying a chat assistant on Genesys Cloud.
-The Chat Assistant actively listens to the chat interaction and suggest responses based on keywords.
-Sending messages and the typing indicator features of the Chat API will be convenient in this scenario.
+This Genesys Blueprint provides instructions for deploying a messaging assistant on Genesys Cloud.
+The Messaging Assistant actively listens to the messaging interaction and suggest responses based on keywords.
+Sending messages and the typing indicator features of the Messaging API will be convenient in this scenario.

 Genesys Cloud uses the Interaction Widget to provide agents with a list of suggested response.

 ![Flowchart](images/flowchart.png "Flowchart")

 ## Solution components
 * **Genesys Cloud** - The Genesys cloud-based contact center platform.
-Genesys Cloud is the platform for the Chat Assistant solution.
+Genesys Cloud is the platform for the Messaging Assistant solution.
 * **Genesys AppFoundry** - The Genesys AppFoundry is an app marketplace for solutions that run on the Genesys Cloud platform.
-You get the Chat Assistant integration used in the solution from the Genesys AppFoundry.
+You get the Messaging Assistant integration used in the solution from the Genesys AppFoundry.

 ### Software Development Kit (SDK)
-* **Genesys Cloud Platfrom API SDK** - This SDK is used for the initial interaction of agent and customer over chat.
+* **Genesys Cloud Platfrom API SDK** - This SDK is used for the initial interaction of agent and customer over messaging.

 ## Requirements